Tourism in the United States: 21st century

 Various actions stemming from the Trump administration, particularly tariffs and immigration policies and practices, affected U.S. tourism, projected, in August 2025, to decline by $12.5 billion during 2025, a 22.5 percent decrease, according to the World Travel and Tourism Council and Oxford Economics, overriding earlier projections, in April, of a 9.4 percent decline year-over-year in the number of travelers arriving in the U.S. from abroad.
 The U.S. Travel Association cautioned, in February, that Florida, California, Nevada, New York and Texas would face the steepest declines, particularly due to the sharp decrease in Canadian visitors.
 An 8.8 percent growth rate had been predicted in December, with the largest decrease coming from Canadian travelers at a projected 20.2 percent.
 Data from the U.S. government recorded in March 2025 showed sharp drops in visitors from the following markets compared to the same time last year: Germany (down 28%), Spain (25%), the United Kingdom (18%), Canada (17%), South Korea (15%), and Australia (7%), reflecting a total drop of inbound tourism by 11.6%.
 In May, the U.S. was the singular country expecting a decline in its international visitor spending in 2025.

+2026 did see a small boost in tourism as a result of the United States co-hosted the 2026 FIFA World Cup alongside Canada and Mexico, with 11 of the 16 host cities located in the U.S. (including New York City, Los Angeles, Dallas, and Miami).
+The tournament generated significant surges in international travel, hotel occupancy, and sports tourism spending across host metropolitan areas.
+In the New York and New Jersey region alone where eight matches were held, the event generated $3.5 billion in total economic impact driven by $1.9 billion in direct spending from over 1.2 million stadium and fan-event visitors.
+Unfortunately, the small boost of the World Cup did not increase tourism to its late 2010s level, and tourism in the United States continued to decline.